StSchmager/ProfessionalProjects/Transaction Data Analyses/Customer ZIP-Code Analysis/ReadMe.md

 ## Processed Data
 The processed data set is stored in the R memory space and is additionally backed up by a R-object file.

-The data set contains information for __each customer transaction__ (observation/rows) from one store in a specified date range and is described by the following __transaction features__ (variables/columns), which either originate from the XML file or were added as a consequence of certain data joins or transfromations.
+The data set contains information for __each customer transaction__ (observation/rows) from one/multiple store/s in a specified date range and is described by the following __transaction features__ (variables/columns), which either originate from the XML file or were added as a consequence of certain data joins or transfromations.

 Variable Name | Description
 --------------|--------------------------------------------------------------------------------------------------------------------